How can other people help?

 This section is for friends and family of someone who is experiencing stress, who want to support them.

-If someone you are close to is stressed, there are lots of practical things you can do to support them, even if you cannot change the situation they are in.
+If someone you’re close to is feeling stressed there are lots of practical things you can do to support them – even though you probably can’t change the situation they’re in.

 “[My friends can help by] making me a cup of tea, holding me while I cry, making me laugh…”